Multidisciplinary learning through collective performance favors decentralization

-In many teams, disciplinary boundaries impede individuals from directly copying each other's actions or working closely together \cite{Levina2005, Cronin2007, Barley2015, Kotlarsky2015, Edmondson2018, Mattarelli2021}.
+However, these perspectives prove limited within multidisciplinary teams.
+Disciplinary boundaries often impede individuals from copying each other's actions or working closely together \cite{Levina2005, Cronin2007, Barley2015, Kotlarsky2015, Edmondson2018, Mattarelli2021}.
 Instead, they divide tasks into interdependent subtasks and work in parallel \cite{Kiggundu1983, Saavedra1993, Wageman1995}.
-Chefs train to become sauciers or pastry chefs, then combine their products into the same meals \cite{Rambourg2013, Gregoire2016}.
-Engineers form multi-disciplinary teams with representatives from various backgrounds, each working on parts that integrate with the others \cite{Wertz2011, Meluso2022}.
-Of course, members of these teams still interact with one another, affect each other's outcomes (like a wine and cheese pairing), and the team's collective outcomes (how many widgets an engineering firm sells).
-This gives rise to the ``performance non-separability problem'' \cite{Alchian1972, Uribe2022}: a team's collective performance obfuscates how individuals' actions affect shared outcomes, making it hard to figure out the effect of each change (which part of the dish made the customer walk out?).
-Learning becomes even more challenging when many changes happen at the same time (if innovative changes happen on two parts simultaneously, they may not work together) or individuals have limited visibility into each other’s actions \cite{Postrel2002, Stasser2003}.
+Of course, members of these teams still interact with one another, affect each other's outcomes, and the team's collective outcomes.
+This gives rise to the ``performance non-separability problem'' \cite{Alchian1972, Uribe2022}: a team's collective performance obfuscates how individuals' actions affect shared outcomes, making it hard to figure out the effect of each change.
+Learning becomes even more challenging when many changes happen at the same time (they may not work together) or individuals have limited visibility into each other’s actions \cite{Postrel2002, Stasser2003}.
+So while extant forms of learning remain possible, multidisciplinary settings do not lend themselves to individual learning, social learning within the team, or team learning.